Edhir Paradhathu: Plot

-Dhayaparar is a widower whose only son Sundar studies in a college at Tiruchy.
+Dhayaparar is a widower whose only son Sundar studies at a college in Tiruchy.
 Sundar is a tenant in a house in which Sumathi lives with her father.
 They both start liking each other and Sumathi's father agrees to their marriage.
 Sumathi's elder brother Doctor Gopu lives in Bangalore and is addicted to racing.
 Using this situation, his friend Moorthy tries to befriend Gopu's wife Nalina but she rejects his advances.
 Kandaswamy, working with Doctor Gopu, notices the happenings in the family and feels bad.
 Gopu, in order to settle a loan, borrows money from Moorthy after signing a mortgage letter.
 Kandaswamy takes some money from that to clear all family dues and Gopu dismisses him for that.
 Moorthy comes home when Nalina is alone and tries to molest her, but Kandaswamy saves her.
-Gopu arrives there realises his mistake and unites with Nalini and takes Kandaswamy back in job.
-After the exams, Sundar leaves to Chennai to get his father's concurrence to marry Sumathi.
+Gopu arrives there, realises his mistake and unites with Nalini and rehires Kandaswamy.
+After the exams, Sundar leaves for Chennai to get his father's concurrence to marry Sumathi.
 After a few weeks, he writes to Sumathi's that he will be coming in a week to finalise the marriage.

-Meanwhile, Sundar gets a letter from the Government providing him a two years scholarship for higher studies in America as a reward for securing the highest marks in the state.
+Meanwhile, Sundar gets a letter from the Government providing him a two-year scholarship for higher studies in America as a reward for securing the highest marks in the state.
 Since it's a rare opportunity, his father consents.
 Sundar meets Sumathi and her father and takes their consent too and travels to America.
 Meanwhile, Gopu is harassed by the lenders.
 Unable to pay back, Gopu leaves home after writing a note to Nalina.
 Moorthy takes possessions of Gopu's house in lieu of his dues.
-Nalina comes to stay with in their limited money to settle Gopu's loans.
+Nalina comes to stay within their limited money to settle Gopu's loans.
 Meanwhile, the flight in which Sundar travelled crashes and newspaper reports that everyone on board died.
 Sumathi and her father are shocked.
 Dayaparar sells off his property and moves from Chennai to Tiruchy as he is unable to stay there anymore.
 However, Sundar survives the crash and only loses his eyesight.
 He is given the medical attention by a tribal family in a forest area.